-- The ArcGIS 10.5.1 setup package is designed to detect and upgrade an existing installation of the same ArcGIS product.
+- The ArcGIS 10.7 setup package is designed to detect and upgrade an existing installation of the same ArcGIS product.
 The settings for the installation location are retained in the upgrade.
-However, you will need to obtain a 10.5.1 software authorization number and reauthorize for use in 10.5.1.
-See the installation guide for more information on installation upgrades, new installations, or installations over versions earlier than 10.1, which are not supported by the upgrade process.
+However, you'll need to obtain a 10.7 software authorization number and re-authorize for use in 10.7.
+See the installation guide for more information on installation upgrades and new installations.

 Obtaining software authorization numbers

-The license version on ArcGIS Enterprise authorizations eligible for use with ArcGIS 10.5.1 will display as 10.5-10.5.1 under View Authorizations.
-Customers in the United States need to contact Esri Telesales to order additional Named User License of Portal for ArcGIS.
+The license version on ArcGIS Enterprise authorizations eligible for use with ArcGIS 10.7 will display as 10.7 under View Authorizations.
+Customers in the United States need to contact Esri Telesales to order an additional Named User License of Portal for ArcGIS.
 For those outside the United States, contact your local distributor for information about your authorization numbers.